magnumjs/mag.js/README.md

 // instance contains 3 sub methods
 instance.getId() // returns UID for MagJS
 instance.draw() // redraws that unique instance, wrap in setTimeout for async
-// optional boolean to force redraw i.e. clear the instance's cache instance.getState() // returns a copy of the current state values of that instance
+// optional boolean to force redraw i.e. clear the instance's cache instance.draw(true) instance.getState() // returns a copy of the current state values of that instance - state is async for latest use setTimeout instance.getProps() // returns a copy of the current props values of that instance

 // instance can be called directly with an index/key to clone the instance, usefull in data arrays instance('myUniqueKeyIndex')